MHC-Datathon/JujutsuQuery/README.md

 2, read the results texts in `results/txt/` to learn how features and scores are built, formulas and choices are written in the text so the logic is transparent
 3, use the site pages to communicate with a broader audience, the home page sets the scene, methodology builds trust, solution and policy pages translate findings into actions
 4, when modeling, load `data/processed/modeling_dataset.parquet`, the features cover time, space, campus proximity, adaptation, and multiple targets that serve immediate and tactical horizons

-## The three tier documentation system for Claude Code

-The repository implements a sophisticated documentation architecture designed to support both human comprehension and AI code generation, this system ensures Claude Code has access to all necessary information to understand the project and generate website content

-### Tier 1: Human readable narrative (`results/txt/`)

-The foundation layer contains clean, human readable text files that tell the complete story of the analysis, these files are designed for policy makers, researchers, and stakeholders who need to understand the findings without running code, they provide the narrative context and high level insights that form the basis for all other documentation

-### Tier 2: Claude Code processing layer (`results/input_output/`)

-The core processing layer contains the exact same content as the txt files but formatted specifically for Claude Code to parse and understand, these files are optimized for AI code generation and website building, they contain all code outputs, data processing steps, and results in a format that Claude Code can easily process to generate website content, interactive features, and technical documentation

-### Tier 3: Print ready documentation (`results/docs/` and `results/pdf/`)

-The formal documentation layer contains PDF versions formatted for print, policy briefs, academic papers, and formal presentations, these files maintain the professional appearance needed for official documents and stakeholder communications

-### How Claude Code uses the documentation system

-Claude Code can access the `results/input_output/` files to understand the complete technical implementation, use the `resources/` knowledge base for context about data sources and methodologies, and reference the `results/txt/` files for narrative structure and human readable explanations, this three tier system allows Claude Code to generate website content that is both technically accurate and accessible to different audiences

-The `resources/` folder provides the foundational knowledge about MTA data, analysis techniques, and project context, while the `results/input_output/` files provide the specific analysis results and technical details, together they give Claude Code everything needed to create comprehensive website content that accurately represents the project's findings and methodology

 ## Notes on figures and scope